Cog hall: Tuesday till Sunday from 10 am to 6 pm

 how to reach us

 The state of Bremen has lifted the ban on opening museums imposed in the wake of the Coronavirus crisis.
-From Thursday, May 7th, the German Maritime Museum / Leibniz Institute of Maritime History (DSM) will therefore gradually open to the public and would like to contribute to mitigating the social consequences of the pandemic with its educational and leisure facilities.
+From Thursday, May 7th, the German Maritime Museum / Leibniz Institute for Maritime History (DSM) will therefore gradually open to the public and would like to contribute to mitigating the social consequences of the pandemic with its educational and leisure facilities.

 "In these challenging times, we would like to help ensure that cultural life in Bremerhaven regains its diversity," says Prof. Dr. Sunhild Kleingärtner, Managing Director of the German Maritime Museum.
 "As a public cultural institution, it is important for us to assume social responsibility, especially in these times, and to fulfil our educational mission as one of eight Leibniz Association research museums in Germany - of course always in compliance with hygiene regulations," says Kleingärtner.
 "We want to reach people who long for variety and new impulses.
 With the reopening of our museum, we would like to support in particular families with children in Bremerhaven and the region who suffer from corona-related restrictions on schooling and childcare.
 We would like to support them in their leisure activities and homeschooling".